top of page

 d.
 Membership Committee.

-11.3 The role of the Executive Committee is to deal with major management/operational matters, as brought forth by management between Board meetings, or as referred by the full Board.
+12.3 The role of the Executive Committee is to deal with major management/operational matters, as brought forth by the management between Board meetings, or as referred to by the full Board.
+The Executive Committee shall comprise of the Chair, President, the Vice President (if any), the Treasurer and the Secretary.

-11.5 The role of the Governance and Nomination Committee is to assess the needs of the Board and plan for succession.
+12.5 The role of the Governance and Nomination Committee is to assess the needs of the Board and plan for succession of Directors.
 It is also responsible for the overall governance of ICGS.

-11.6 The role of the Membership Committee is to promote the benefits of ICGS membership, identifies issues important to members, evaluate ways to increase membership and works to enhance the value of ICGS membership.
+12.6 The role of the Membership Committee is to promote the benefits of ICGS membership, identify issues important to members, evaluate ways to increase the membership, and work to enhance the value of ICGS membership.

-11.7 Each Committee has a Terms of Reference that has been approved by the Board.
-Nevertheless, the Board has the ability to alter the roles of each Committee as it sees fit.
-The Committee Charters for each Committee are provided in Appendix B.
+12.7 Each Committee has Terms of Reference that have been approved by the Board.
+Nevertheless, the Board has the ability to alter the role of each Committee as it sees fit.
+The Governance and Nominations committee could suggest to the Board the creation of additional committees.

-12.1 In general, the Board has all powers and authorities required to effectively and efficiently carry out ICGS’s matters in accordance with law and the constitutive documents.
+13.1 In general, the Board has all powers and authorities required to effectively and efficiently carry out ICGS’s matters in accordance with the law and the constitutive documents.
 The Board can choose to delegate its powers where appropriate.
-But such delegation should be documented in Board minutes.
+However, such delegation should be recorded in the Board minutes.

-12.2 Listed below are the exceptions to these delegations, whereby the Board or appropriate Committee reserves the powers as indicated.
+13.2 Listed below are the exceptions to these delegations, whereby the Board or the appropriate Committee reserves the powers as indicated.

 a.
 Budgets (including detailed background information);